GENIVI/rvi_core/doc/rvi_services.md

 The certificate also gives the holder the right to register jlr.com/mobile/1234/status.<br>
 The certificate is signed by root cert and encrypted with device public key from step 2.<br>

-8. Side band transmission of node certificate to device<br>
+8. Sideband token transmission from provisioning service to device<br>
-Server sends encrypted certificate to device through SMS or similar, using the device ID from step 4 as the destination address.
+The provsioning server transmits a 128 bit random token to the device using a sideband channel such as SMS or similar.

+10. Device invokes ```jlr.com/provisioning/request_certificate``` on server<br>
+The device provides its public key and the token received in step 9 as arguments to the call.

+11. Provisioning service invokes ```jlr.com/mobile/123456/dm/cert_provision```<br>
+The provisioning service invokes certificate provisioning service on the device, announced by the device to the service in step 4, to install the certificate created in step 7.

-9. Devices receives, decrypts, and stores certificate<br>
+12. Device unpacks and stores certificate<br>
-The device now has the certificate to present to the vehicle for lock/unlock.<br>
+The device decrypts the certificate using its private key, validates the signature against a locally installed root certificate.

 #### Device authentication / authorization.<br>